How Long Does it Take to Sell An Item on eBay: My Average Sales Time on eBay

 average sales time on eBay

 I was messaging back and forth with a friend a few weeks ago when she asked me a good question.
 She asked me what my average sales time on eBay was.
 I honestly had no idea.
 I decided to do some research and find the answer.
 I looked over the last 50 items that I sold.
-My numbers surprised me a little bit.
+My numbers surprised me.
 Before I get into the numbers, let me go over the items.

-Looking at the last 50 items, I was able to see what items had been popular sellers.
+Looking at the last 50 items, I could see what items had been popular sellers.
 The items sold from October 29th to December 11th.
 The top things that sold were:

 Clothes – 10 items